 Watch the video below or scroll down to read the blog to find out more

 Here’s what I shared in the video:

-Back when I created the video I was in the process of creating some introductory training content for my new membership site and I’d got my video kit all set up ready to do that.
+Back when I created the video I was in the process of creating some introductory training content for what was then a new membership site and I’d got my video kit all set up ready to do just that.

-In January 2018 I’d started a new membership community built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through the stages to creating a genuinely successful and sustainable, heart-centred business, without compromising their values or integrity.
+The membership was built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through the stages to creating a genuinely successful and sustainable, heart-centred business, without compromising their values or integrity.

 The next step of the plan was to create an introductory video training to talk people through these five stages of business, and share the things that I think are important to know and think about when it comes to starting and running a small business.

 So far so good – Except I got stuck.
 Particularly on the first day I just didn’t seem to be getting any real momentum.
-I’d spent a day beforehand planning out what I wanted to say in the videos, but by the end of the day I didn’t feel I’d made much progress, and was feeling incredibly frustrated.
+I’d spent a day beforehand planning out what I wanted to say in the videos, but by the end of the day, I didn’t feel I’d made any progress, and was feeling incredibly frustrated.

-I didn’t see what was happening until I went for a walk the next morning when I realised that the reason I was getting stuck was because I had slipped back into some old perfectionist tendencies and had forgotten a very, very important mantra, which I leaned on very heavily during my first two years in business…
+I didn’t see what was happening until I went for a walk the next morning and realised that the reason I was getting stuck was because I had slipped back into some old perfectionist tendencies and that I had forgotten a very, very important mantra, which I leaned on very heavily during my first two years in business…

 “Good enough is perfect”